History

 Year 6 at HMS Victory

-Projects are informed by the National Curriculum and are sensitive to children’s interests, as well as the context of the local area.
+Learning is informed by the National Curriculum and are sensitive to children’s interests, as well as the context of the local area.
 Our History curriculum is carefully planned and structured to ensure that current learning is linked to previous learning.
 In line with the National Curriculum 2014, the curriculum at Southill aims to ensure that all pupils:

 • Gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past